-NELSON COUNTY, Ky. — Bardstown mother Crystal Rogers has been missing for five years.
+NELSON COUNTY, Ky. — As of July 2021, Bardstown mother Crystal Rogers has been missing for six years.
 Family and friends of the 35-year-old last seen alive on Fourth of July weekend in 2015 have been searching, praying and fighting for answers ever since.

 July 3, 2015 - The last day Rogers was seen